-A portion of the Redevelopment Area contains surface parking areas that are poorly designed, lack drainage, lighting, buffering and landscaping.
-These parcels are a safety hazard for motorists and pedestrians as they contribute to dangerous conditions and are deficient in necessary attributes of a parking areas.
+A portion of the Redevelopment Area contains surface parking areas that are poorly designed, lack drainage, lighting, buffering

 Lack of pedestrian amenities

 Pedestrian amenities are an important component of an active commercial corridor.
 The lack of wayfinding signs, pedestrian scaled lighting, seating and landscaping translates into a space that prioritizes automobiles over pedestrians.
 This creates safety issues as well as the need to design a space that attracts and encourages pedestrian activity.
 Of equal importance is the presence of the train station in the Redevelopment Area.
 The Redevelopment Area is less than a quarter mile from the Plainfield Train Station and does not accommodate nor promote walking as a form of commuting.
 Therefore, added pedestrian-oriented amenities are needed to address this deficiency.